Amazing Comparison of Clean Eating While Pregnant VS Not!

 When I was getting back in to shape I used bracket 1, when I was pregnant I used bracket 2.
 I used bracket 2 because that was the amount of calories my doctor told me would be appropriate for me and my baby.

-I suggest discussing how many calories you should be consuming throughout your pregnancy with your doctor and if this meal plan is right for you.
+Make sure you discuss how many calories you should be consuming throughout your pregnancy with your doctor and if this meal plan is right for you.

 This is me 2 months postpartum and 7 months postpartum after my second (clean eating, no exercise) pregnancy.